Lattice Design Leader Jared Erondu recently sat down with us to talk about the evolving role of design.

 “Now, we’re at the seat.”

-So what has been the biggest challenge now that designers finally (and rightfully) occupy their spot?
+So what has been the biggest challenge now that designer leaders finally (and rightfully) occupy their spot?

 Communication problems.
 “When you sit down, you speak a different language, you can’t understand them and they can’t understand you,” Jared said.
 “So over time, design leaders had to learn that other language — the language of business, and in doing so, we became bilingual.”